ralna/GALAHAD/doc/C/rst-dir/nls_functions.rst

 	*
 		- P_ne

-		- is a scalar variable of type int, that holds the number of entries in $P$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the number of entries in $P$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- P_row

-		- is a one-dimensional array of size P_ne and type int, that holds the row indices of $P$ in either the sparse co-ordinate, or the sparse column-wise storage scheme.
+		- is a one-dimensional array of size P_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the row indices of $P$ in either the sparse co-ordinate, or the sparse column-wise storage scheme.
 It need not be set when the dense storage scheme is used, and in this case can be NULL.

 	*
 		- P_col

-		- is a one-dimensional array of size P_ne and type int, that holds the row indices of $P$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size P_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the row indices of $P$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- P_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of $P$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the starting position of each row of $P$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- w

-		- is a one-dimensional array of size m and type double, that holds the values $w$ of the weights on the residuals in the least-squares objective function.
+		- is a one-dimensional array of size m and type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the values $w$ of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be NULL.

 .. index:: pair: function; nls_reset_control
 .. _doxid-galahad__nls_8h_1a07f0857c9923ad0f92d51ed00833afda: